wpontus/wpontus/README.md

-- 👋 Hi, I’m @wpontus
+- 👋 Hi, I’m Pontus
-- 👀 I’m interested in learning more about Azure
-- 🌱 I’m currently learning different type of lanaguages, mostly azure
+- 🌱 I’m currently learning Azure/Powershell
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on community projects
-- 📫 How to reach me ...
+- 📫 How to reach me -> here on Github

 <!---
 wpontus/wpontus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.